 Please let us know if there is a specific topic that you would like us to focus on.
 For example; some groups like to focus on sustainability, life cycles, seasonality, local foods, or organic foods.

-This hands-on discovery program investigates photosynthesis, how plants are grouped together by scientists, plant parts and their functions, what plants need to grow and thrive, and how humans use plants everyday.
-There are three (or four) stations during the People Need Plants program.
+This hands-on discovery program investigates plant parts and their functions, what plants need to grow and thrive, how photosynthesis works, and how humans use plants everyday.

 Roots – students learn about nutrient and water uptake, and nitrogen fixation.